 One day, the brothers found that in some workshops the workers stacked the guidebooks on top of each other and used them as tables.

-The Michelin brothers then realized that they wanted their “Guide” to not only be useful, but to become an object of desire and value.
+The Michelin brothers then realized that they wanted their Michelin Guide to not only be useful, but to become an object of desire and value.

-The first edition of Michelin brand “Guide” published in 1900 in the number of 35 thousand copies.
+The first edition of the Michelin brand “Guide,” a cornerstone of the Michelin marketing strategy, was published in 1900 in 35 000 copies.
 Source: LINK

-In 1920, Michelin made changes to the guide that would make it a global powerhouse in later years.
+In 1920, Michelin made changes to the guide that would make it a brand in its own right.

 The brothers realized that people don’t value what they get for free.

-They stopped all advertising and the company began to charge for the guide.
+They stopped all tire ads and the company began to charge for the guide.

-The Michelin brothers decided to focus on quality content so that people would want to have the guide.
+They focused on high quality dining experiences so that people would want to have the guide.

 It turned out that travelers valued the section with recommendations of restaurants the most.

-This segment of the guidebook was expanded, and Michelin quickly gained a reputation as the most reliable source of information on where to eat.
+This restaurant section of the guidebook was expanded, and Michelin quickly gained a reputation as the most reliable source of information on where to eat.

-In 1931 a three-star rating system was introduced, with three stars given to restaurants of the highest world standard.
-Receiving a Michelin star was valued by the restaurant industry and people who dined out.
+In 1931 a Michelin star rating system was introduced, with three stars given to restaurants of the highest world standard.
+This revolutionary culinary excellence recognition became the foundation for fine dining culture that we know today.
+Receiving a Michelin star was valued by the culinary world and people who dined out.

 People were lining up to get their guidebooks and wanted to travel to distant places to eat at the restaurants recommended in the guide, and for this they needed cars.

-The company not only increased tire sales, but also promoted a new independent product that has become a brand in its own right.
+The company not only increased brand recognition and sold more tires, but also promoted a new independent product that has become a brand in its own right.
 From the day of its launch to today, 30 million copies of the “Michelin Guide” have been sold.
 And almost 100 years after the star system was created, it is the most prestigious award a restaurant can receive.[1]
+This lasting success perfectly illustrates how the Michelin marketing strategy transformed a simple guidebook into a global symbol of culinary excellence.

 Michelin was founded by brothers André (right) and Édouard (left) Michelin.
-From the beginning, they focused on combining their brand with recommendations of restaurants or places to stay, which helped them stand out from the competition.
+From the beginning, the michelin marketing strategy focused on pairing the brand with recommendations of restaurants or places to stay, helping it stand out from the competition.
 Source: LINK

 How to get customers by bringing content marketing to bars?